-Regular support is given by a Speech and Language therapist and Educational Psychologist.
+Regular support is given by an Educational Psychologist.

 The SENDCo and the Educational Psychologist deliver Insets to update and train teachers.
 This has included Specific Learning Disorders, Attachment, Working Memory, Domestic Abuse, Dyslexia, Speech and Language Development and Precision Teaching.